5ifar/Instantgram/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ### 3. We want to target our inactive users with an Email campaign.
 Find the users who have never posted a photo.

+**Steps:**
+- Implement LEFT JOIN to merge `users` and `photos` tables based on `users.id` and `photos.user_id` fields, ensuring all Users table data is retained.
+- Filter the result based on when `photos.id` field is NULL to get Users with NULL values in Photos table i.e Users who never posted a photo.

 **Query:**
 ```sql
 SELECT